BIG TECH BLUES, 2025

 Film essay, 4K.
 20 min.

-When the filmmaker’s childhood school in a small northern village in Norway was bought by Elon Musk’s SpaceX Starlink programme, the event sparked reflections on what is at stake as rapidly evolving digital technology infiltrates all aspects of human life. - A film essay on communication, resilience, and local communities in the age of Tech Giants – explored from a personal and rural perspective.
+A film essay on communication, resilience, and rural communities in the age of Tech Giants – explored from a personal perspective.
+When the filmmaker’s childhood school in a small northern village in Norway was bought by Elon Musk’s SpaceX Starlink program, the event sparked reflections on what is at stake as rapidly evolving digital technology infiltrates everyday life.

-The film intertwines a personal narrative about SpaceX’s intrusion into the home village with existential reflections on attachment, freedom, nostalgia, and progress.
-It explores dilemmas regarding place, resistance, digital technology, and bodily experience.
+The film weaves personal narrative about SpaceX’s intrusion into the home village together with the village´s collective protest, alongside reflections on place, connection, digital technology, bodily experience.
+It explores dilemmas regarding attachment, freedom, nostalgia, and progress.

-Central to this exploration is perspective, as well as the sensory dimension of sound: the hum of digital infrastructure, the laughter of children, and the rythm of weather and nature.
+Central to this exploration is perspective, as well as sound: the hum of digital infrastructure, the laughter of children, and the rhythm of weather and nature.
 The film asks: what is the sound of a vibrant place?

-Big Tech Blues offers a local view on the digital industry’s subtle encroachment into rural areas in Northern Norway and beyond.
-It highlights the complex relationships people have with their environments – highlighting the double bind of digital technology and the significance of embodied experience for memory and attachment.
+Big Tech Blues offers a local view on the digital industry’s subtle encroachment into rural areas.
+It explores the complex relationship people have with their surroundings highlighting the double bind of digital technology - our dependence on it as we confront its consequences..

 Music: Alexander Rishaug